 However, most sites want those visitors to actually do something on site- buy an item, sign up to a service, make an enquiry, or leave contact details for a callback.
 Even websites that rely on advertising revenue do much better if they can get the average visitor to spend more time on site and look at more pages.
-SEO is all about bringing visitors in, and getting the most out of that pool of arrivals (and any others, for example those coming through paid ad campaigns) is the conversion optimization side.

 The right visitors having the right experience

 Of course, SEO and conversion optimization work together.
 If an intensive link building and content campaign attracts visitors who aren’t really interested in the business end of the site, no amount of sleek navigation and clever design will change that.
-To be really effective an SEO campaign must focus on highly relevant keywords.

 Visitors have to like what they see.
 It’s got to be of interest and it’s got to look good.
 Standards are high these days, and a site that displays badly on a particular size of screen or uses poor graphics will naturally suffer when there are so many visually stunning competitors.

 One of the best ways out there is to hire professional services such as graphic design services that can help you to get your site some great appealing visuals and graphics for attracting your visitors.
 A good graphic design service can not only help in making your site look better but also helps in getting better conversions and lead generations.